pmolodo/USD/pxr/usd/usdLux/iesAngleScale/UsdLux-IESAngleScale-FindingsAndQuestions.md

 - can work "intuitively" with lights aimed in ANY direction
 - provides a backwards-compatible mapping for either RenderMan or Karma
-- can provide a possible upgrade path from [Option B][option_b], allowing an incremental upgrade path that we follow only if there is demand for IES profile angle-scaling.
+- can provide a possible upgrade path from [Option B][option_b], allowing an incremental upgrade path that we can follow only if there is demand

 Cons:
-- Requires 3 additional attribute
+- Requires 3 additional attributes
 - Most complex, and likely only useful for a relatively small number of lights (ie, ones aimed sideways)